shounic/docs/test.md

 * blue targetID
 * bottom left model is blue
 * you can walk through any red or blue player but not a gray player
+* your own projectiles won't go through a gray teammate

 # weapons
 * hits both teams